mikeweitz/git-task/README.md

 ## Questions moving forward
-  - Should features be merged into master, or should master pull directly from Stage?
+  - Should features be merged into master, or should master only pull from Stage?
 This is mostly a question of how production code is reviewd.
 We want to deploy code that's been reviewd 'in browser'.
   - Can a code review system be implemented similar to a 'pull request' where develoeprs do not merge their own features into setage / master?